IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 -   Evaluate the effectiveness of their systems to detecting the human rights issues for men;
 -   Make improvements to their system if the evaluation finds flaws.

-See , on page , and , on page , for more information.
+See Collaboration and cooperation, on page 29, and Accountability, on page 75, for more information.

 ### Attitudes and beliefs of the leadership and staff